-- G) All data shall be in the public domain subject to ORS 192.410 et seq. - H) Work Plan: The applicant shall provide a written work plan which will include, but not be limited to the following: 13 - 1.
-A list of the information needed to satisfy the requirements of section B.4. above. - 2.
-Specific pilot project objectives to obtain the needed information and an explanation of how the study or test design will meet the objectives. - 3.
-Description of study or test methods to meet the objectives, such as: - (a) Literature review; - (b) Collection of any needed baseline data; - (c) Hypotheses to address the study objectives; - (d) Descriptions of field sampling and data-analyses methods to be used; and - (e) Use of adequate controls to allow the effects of the proposed action to be separated from natural fluctuations in resources and habitats. - 4.
-Supporting documentation demonstrating that the study design is scientifically appropriate and statistically adequate to address the research objectives. - 5.
-Descriptions of how the data and analyses will be reported and delivered to the authorizing state agency for review and approval.

-3) Phased Development

-The regulating agency may recommend that an applicant conduct a project as a phased development in order to obtain adequate information and data and to measure incremental effects prior to further or complete build-out of the project.
-Phased development projects are renewable energy facility developments which are limited in scale and area, but are designed to produce energy for commercial use.
-The applicant for a phased development project will need to comply with the requirements of section B.4.
-The agency's decision to allow the use of a phased development project is designed to allow for commercial energy production while obtaining certain data and information that are necessary to fulfill the requirements of section B.4., but can only be obtained through the monitoring and study of the effects of the development as it is installed and operated for a discrete period of time.
+1 F) The pilot project shall avoid significant or long-term interference with other 2 human uses of marine resources, and will require decommissioning and site 3 restoration at expiration of the authorization period if federal and state 4 authorization for a commercial renewable energy facility is not sought.
+5 6 G) All data shall be in the public domain subject to ORS 192.410 et seq.
+7 8 H) Work Plan: The applicant shall provide a written work plan which will 9 include, but not be limited to the following: 13 10 11 1.
+A list of the information needed to satisfy the requirements of subsection 12 B.4. above.
+13 2.
+Specific pilot project objectives to obtain the needed information and an 14 explanation of how the study or test design will meet the objectives.
+15 3.
+Description of study or test methods to meet the objectives, such as: 16 (a) Literature review; 17 (b) Collection of any needed baseline data; 18 (c) Hypotheses to address the study objectives; 19 (d) Descriptions of field sampling and data-analyses methods to be 20 used; and (e) Use of adequate controls to allow the effects of the proposed 22 action to be separated from natural fluctuations in resources and habitats.
+21 22 23 24 action to be separated from natural fractations in resources and naturals.
+24 4.
+Supporting documentation demonstrating that the study design is 25 scientifically appropriate and statistically adequate to address the research 25 26 27 objectives.
+27 objectives.
+28 5.
+Descriptions of how the data and analyses will be reported and delivered 29 to the authorizing state agency for review and approval.
+30 to the authorizing state agency for review and approvar.
+31 3) Phased Development 32 The regulating agency may recommend that an applicant conduct a project as a 33 phased development in order to obtain adequate information and data and measure 34 the effects.
+Phased development projects are renewable energy facility 35 developments which are limited in scale and area, but are designed to be produce 36 energy for commercial use.
+The applicant for a phased development project will 37 need to comply with the requirements of subsection B.4.
+The agency's decision to 38 allow the use of a phased development project is designed to allow for commercial 39 energy production while obtaining certain data and information that are necessary to 40 fulfill the requirements of subsection B.4., but can only be obtained through the 4 0 41 monitoring and study of the effects of the development as it is installed and operated 4 1 42 for a discrete period of time. +∠ tor a discrete period of time.